theidealist101/subnodeica/DOCS.md

     --Node replacing stone underneath

     node_water = "sub_core:shallows_water",
-    --Node used as water - see Water
+    --Node used as filler between the terrain and the surface

-    y_max = 31000,
-    y_min = -31000,
+    node_water_surface = "sub_core:shallows_water_surface",
-    --Upper and lower limits for biome (biome spawning, NOT terrain)
+    --Node placed at the top of the water, defaults to the value of node_water plus "_surface"

     heat_point = 50,
-    humid_point = 50,
+    height_point = 0,
-    --Typical heat and humidity, decided similarly to Minetest's as noise compared to a Voronoi diagram
+    --Typical heat and height, used to decide which biome to place by comparing to a Voronoi diagram --Height is the sum of height noise and level noise, without considering smaller details like caves or "smush" }

-    dist_point = 0,
-    --Typical horizontal Euclidean distance from the origin, also used in the Voronoi diagram

-    noise = {noise defs},
-    noise3d = {noise defs}
-    --Noise functions combined to form terrain
-    --Definitions are as used by minetest.get_perlin_map
-    --Do not set the seed however, that is taken care of by the mapgen }
 ```